cjkelling/Vue.js_deal_finding_application/README.md

 project.
 Vue uses components and the idea was similar to the concept of modules that I was used to in Rails.
 Each module uses a template, script, styling format.
-I got lost a few times and spent another day on video tutorials but I was able to get on the right track and I was able to gain a firmer understanding of the functionality that Vue gives me as a framework.
+I got lost a few times and spent another day on video tutorials but I was ultimately able to gain a firmer understanding of the functionality that Vue gives me as a framework.

 ### Future Iterations
 This project is still at a very early stage.
 Additional features include having user login functionality and user specific abilities.
-A user should be able to save the offers they want.
-There could be a section for frequently used offers that they want immediate access to, and another section that shows they offers they have accepted but may not want to favorite.
+A user should be able to save the offers they want to use.
+There could be a section for frequently used offers that they want immediate access to and another section that shows the offers they have accepted but may not want to use repeatedly.

 ### Final Thoughts
 Ultimately, the Vue features I was able to incorporate in this project include